joshkell/joshkell/README.md

 ### Hi there 👋
 -->

-I am Josh Kelley, I have 7+ years of health-related academic research experience and statistical analysis experience.
+I am Josh Kelley, I have 7+ years of health-related academic research and statistical analysis experience.

 <!--
 **joshkell/joshkell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.